-The same release-recapture design was also used to estimate forebay-to-tailrace survival, except that the virtual-release group was constructed of fish known to have arrived at the forebay array (rkm 325).
+The same release-recapture design was also used to estimate forebay-to-tailrace survival, except that the virtual-release group was constructed of fish known to have arrived at the forebay array (rkm 236).
 The same below-dam paired release was used to adjust for the extra release mortality below the dam as was used to estimate dam passage survival.
-The double-detection arrays at the face of the dam (Figure 2.2) were analyzed as two independent arrays to allow estimation of detection probabilities by route of passage and assigned the location of the last detection (i.e., the passage route).
-These passage-route data were used to calculate SPE and FPE at John Day Dam.
-The fish used in the virtual release at the face of the dam were used to estimate tailrace egress time.
+The double-detection arrays at the face of the dam (Figure 2.2) were analyzed as two independent arrays to allow estimation of detection probabilities by route of passage and assign routes of passage.
+These passage-route data were used to calculate SPE, spillway + B2CC passage efficiency, and FPE at Bonneville Dam.
+Detections on the forebay entrance array and dam-face array were used to estimate forebay residence time.
+The fish used in the virtual release at the face of the dam were also used to estimate tailrace egress time.